 Very impressive is the grotto with the shrine of Liu Benzun (852-907) which is worked out in great detail and gives a good insight into life during the late Tang dynasty.

 Liu Benzun is regarded as the first “patriarch of esoteric Buddhism”.
 Legend has it that Liu Benzun lived an ascetic lifestyle and did penance by maiming himself.

 You make an extended round tour of the grottos before starting the trip to Anyue.
 Overnight stay in Anyue.

-Journey (1 hour) in north-easterly direction to Bamiao.
+Travel north to Bamiao.
 Those unique Buddhist stone sculptures originated between the 9th and 11th centuries during the later Tang and the Song dynasty.